Packing List

 |

-A weatherproof digital versions is best- fyi… the sand is unforgiving and you can't recharge batteries
+A weatherproof,digital versions is best- fyi… the sand is unforgiving and can destroy cell phones (and remember, it’s not possible to recharge batteries at the bivouac).

 |